Our world has gone global, but some words continue to be pronounced oh-so-locally

 Oregon

-Folks from Oregon pronounce their home state like the last syllable sounds like “guhn” and will correct you if you pronounce it like the last syllable like “gone.”
+Folks from Oregon pronounce their home state like its last syllable rhymes with gun and will correct you if you pronounce it as gone.

 New Orleans